vercel/next.js/examples/with-typescript-styled-components/README.md

 # TypeScript & Styled Components Next.js example

-This is a really simple project that show the usage of Next.js with TypeScript and Styled Components.
+This is a project that show the usage of Next.js with TypeScript and Styled Components.

 ## Preview